 How can I better ensure an income with my 1 million pounds?

-As wise as it is to keep money in savings, and as capable as banks are at providing competitive interest rates on savings while protecting your capital, you will sadly not be able to live off of the interest rates from your bank account alone.
+As wise as it is to keep money in savings, and as capable as banks are at providing competitive interest rates on savings while protecting your capital, you will sadly not be able to live off the interest income from your bank account alone.
 It’s a clear reason why so many people choose to invest in a variety of different investments.

 Even in the financial markets, there is a whole gamut of investment options – from low risk funds to much higher risk equity funds.
 Stocks and bonds rise and fall in value, unlike your bank deposit.
 Even dividends can get cut entirely.
 However, invariably, they can provide a little more in the way of a potential return.
-The return potential on £1 million is pretty unlimited – it all depends on the types of investment you choose, whether it’s likely to be impacted by political change, and how much you put into your chosen company or resource.
+The return potential on £1 million is pretty good – it all depends on the types of investment you choose, whether it’s likely to be impacted by political change, and how much you put into your chosen company or resource.

 Even if you know a little bit about investing in stocks and shares, you’ll likely have heard that diversification is important.
 But what does this actually mean?